How To Write A Dissertation Introduction Chapter:

 As you can see, the research questions mimic the research objectives, but they are presented in question format.
 These questions will act as the driving force throughout your dissertation or thesis – from the literature review to the methodology and onward – so they’re really important.

-A final note about this section – it’s really important to be clear about the scope of your study.
+A final note about this section – it’s really important to be clear about the scope of your study (more technically, the delimitations).
 In other words, what you WILL cover and what you WON’T cover.
 If your research aims, objectives and questions are too broad, you’ll risk losing focus or investigating a problem that is too big to solve within a single dissertation.

 Simply put, you need to establish clear boundaries in your research.
 You can do this, for example, by limiting it to a specific industry, country or time period.
 That way, you’ll ringfence your research, which will allow you to investigate your topic deeply and thoroughly – which is what earns marks!